Welcome to the Hubbard Model Explorer

 2. Search for Material Parameters

-Type a material name below to search for its Hubbard model parameters.
-Then select a model type (e.g. one-band, two-band ...).
+Type a material name (e.g. Sr2CuO3) below to search for its Hubbard model parameters, then select a model type (e.g. one-band or two-band).

 3. Computed Results